jugglinmike/command-the-command-line/src/material/history/index.md

 ???

-From Ubuntu to Max OSX, many popular operating systems are derived from a movement that began in the 1960's.
+From Ubuntu to macOS, many popular operating systems are derived from a movement that began in the 1960's.
 To best understand today's systems, we should begin by reviewing the circumstances that brought all this about.